 Upon the demise of the uncle, the Prophet was saddened by the fact that his uncle passed away without discerning the true way that will save him in the hereafter.

-Calming the Prophet down, Almighty Allah told him that it is his responsibility to show the way to everyone, starting with his beloved ones, but at the end, what is destined is destined and people, by their free choice, end up where they decide to end up.
+Calming the Prophet down, Almighty Allah told him that it is his responsibility to show the way to everyone.
+Starting with his beloved ones, but in the end, what is destined is destined.
+People, by their free choice, end up where they decide to end up.

 It is important to remember this and to also remember that ultimately, it is up to the All-Merciful God to decide the final destination for everyone.

 Only God can judge because only He knows what is in our hearts.

 Now, what is meant by the word “non-believer” in the Quranic context?
 Does it refer to those who have abandoned faith after they have enjoyed it?

 Does it refer to those who worship more than one God?

 Or to those atheists who reject belief in Allah altogether?

 How about those who turn their backs to the true way of Allah.
 Even after it is introduced clearly to them?

 And the people who follow paths other than Islam?